com-pas/compas-open-scd/packages/compas-open-scd/DEVELOPMENT.md

 ### Postman

 To make a call to the CoMPAS Backend Service work in CoMPAS OpenSCD we need to import an environment and authorisation collection.
 These files can be found in [CoMPAS Deployment Repository](https://github.com/com-pas/compas-deployment) in the directory `postman` (`auth.collection.json` and `local.environment.json`).
+1. Open Postman, click the Collections tab and and import `auth.collection.json`.
+2. Click the Environments tab and import `local.environment.json`.
+3. In the imported collection, Select the imported environment (local).

-In the authorisation collection there are called for the 3 users known within the Demo KeyCloak instance.
+In the authorisation collection there are calls for the 3 users known within the Demo KeyCloak instance.
 If one of these calls are executed you can switch to the tab `Visualize`.
 There is a button to copy the bearer to the clipboard.
 This will also be done automatically when switching to the tab (label becomes `Copied!`).
 The value of the clipboard can be copied in ModHeader Extension as Authorization Header.